ChickenGuard Automatic Chicken Coop Door Review (2024)

 The Extreme model is made for extreme weather conditions, like Canadian winters or summers in Death Valley.
 They are manufactured with military grades, and the electronics are fully encapsulated in epoxy resin.

-All models starting from the Premium have both light sensors and timers.
-You can configure the light sensor and timer together so that the automatic door will close at a specific time, even when it's still overly light outside.
+Starting from the Premium model, all openers come with both light sensors and timers.
+You can configure the light sensor and timer together so that the automatic door will close at a specific time, even when it’s still overly light outside.

 New Features of the P5 / X5 / S5